Narayana108/awesome-privacy/README.md

 # Awesome Privacy
-> A basic list of opensource privacy centered software,tools and web sites that
+> A list of opensource privacy centered software, tools and web sites
-> I use or like.

 - [Awesome Privacy](#awesome-privacy)
   - [Things to avoid](#things-to-avoid)